Passaic River: Economic decline and resurgence

 The decline of manufacturing on the lower river has left a post-industrial landscape of abandoned and disused factories and other facilities.
 In particular, the stretch of the river along downtown Newark came to be regarded in the latter decades of the 20th century as particularly wretched.
 Starting in the 1990s, the lower river became the subject of federal and state urban restoration efforts, which have resulted in new construction along the riverfront, the city of Newark has constructed a riverfront walk from the Jackson Street Bridge to the Bridge Street Bridge.
-It is landscaped with trees, plants, and flowers, and benches too.
+It is landscaped with trees, plants, flowers, and benches.
 Construction of office buildings has also taken place, including a regional headquarters building for the FBI.

 While there has been a decline in the industrial use of the river, recreational use has increased since the early 1990s.
 There has been a long tradition of high school rowing by Kearny (since 1968), Belleville (1942, New Jersey's first public high school crew team), and Nutley High Schools and, in 1990, the historic Nereid Boat Club (founded in 1868) was revived, broadening participation in the sport of rowing on the Passaic River.
 In 1999, the Passaic River Rowing Association became the second rowing club along the banks of the Lower Passaic River.
 Today, the rowing community is very active through the two Rowing Clubs (Nereid Boat Club and Passaic River Rowing Association) and ten high school crews that include Kearny, Belleville, Nutley, Don Bosco Prep, St. Peter's Preparatory School, Montclair, Ridgewood, Teaneck, Westfield, North Arlington (2012-13 School Year), and St. Benedict's Prep.
 The Passaic River is also host to the annual Head of the Passaic Regatta that has been held since 2001.

 Commercial transport on the Lower Passaic hasn't entirely died.
 On December 3, 2008, a barge was loaded with biodiesel at the former W.A.S.
 Terminals in Newark, now Passaic River Terminals.
 Innovation Fuels LLC, one of the terminal's tenants, has plans to continue to sell two barge loads a month of biodiesel to customers in Europe.
 This is the first commercial barge in the river in over 15 years.
 Although they experienced some delays with the County drawbridges that have been neglected for years and had some problems with shoaling due to the lack of maintenance dredging, they remain undeterred and the Passaic River represents the cheapest and most efficient method to ship their cargo to its customers.